costinaioana18/JavaLab8/README.md

 - Creating the DAO AlbumController class

-- Implementing a simpletest using my classes (see the testFunctionality method in the Database class) (I must be missing something tho because it doesn't work the way it's supposed to)
+- Implementing a simple test using my classes (see the testFunctionality method in the Database class) (I must be missing something tho because it doesn't work the way it's supposed to)

 **Check the database.jpg image in order to see how the tables look like**